contember/docs/docs/schema/relations.md

 ## Types of relationships

-We distinguish relationship types simply by "how many entities can be referenced."
+We distinguish relationship types - simply "how many entities can be referenced."

 ### One-has-many (and many-has-one)